 • Optional: additional participation of self-payers possible

-The next call will be published in fall 2023.
-The call for applications is aimed at teachers/scientists at the European University Viadrina.
-The call from 2022 (in German) can be found here.
+The current 3rd call for applications is aimed at teachers/scientists at the European University Viadrina and can be found here.

 In the kick-off meetings for interested applicants, we explained general conditions, answer general questions, give good practice examples and talk about support options for the practical implementation of the BIP at Viadrina.

 What financial support do BIP participants receive?

 The Erasmus+ program offers financial support for short-term physical mobility as part of the Blended Mobility Program (BIP).: